devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-24/assignments.md

 ./cat file1 [file2 ..]
 ```

+Try to preserve error behavior of the `cat` on your system (i.e. what happens if one of the files cannot be read).

 To verify, cat a few files with your program and then `/bin/cat`, then `diff` it.

 ```